AuthMe/AuthMeReloaded/docs/commands.md

 ---

-This page was automatically generated on the [AuthMe-Team/AuthMeReloaded repository](https://github.com/AuthMe-Team/AuthMeReloaded/tree/master/docs/) on Wed Jun 22 17:39:14 EDT 2016
+This page was automatically generated on the [AuthMe/AuthMeReloaded repository](https://github.com/AuthMe/AuthMeReloaded/tree/master/docs/) on Sat Oct 01 23:33:39 CEST 2016